Ruandv/GoogleTranslation/README.md

 - Create an API key under the credentials section
 - Create an environment Variable called `googleTranslateApiKey` on your computer
 - Paste the API key that you generated into the value section of `googleTranslateApiKey`
+- Create a `C:\Temp` directory
+- The app wil look for a file called 'en-US.json' in the `C:\Temp` dir